casper-network/docs/source/docs/casper/dapp-dev-guide/on-chain-contracts.md

 - The contract returned no errors.
 If you see an "Out of gas error", you did not specify a high enough value in the `--payment-amount` arg
 - The time-to-live was 30 minutes

-It is also possible to check the deploy state by performing a `query-global-state` command using the Casper client and providing a state root hash or a block hash from the time after the deploy was executed.
+It is also possible to get a summary of the deploy's information by performing a `query-global-state` command using the Casper client and providing a state root hash or a block hash from a block at or after the one in which the deploy was executed.

 ```bash
 casper-client get-state-root-hash --node-address <HOST:PORT>